 VISA AND AIRPORT TRANSFER IS A CAKEWALK IN CAMBODIA

-One passport size photo, thirty dollars and five minutes is all it takes to get you a visa in Cambodia.
+One passport size photo, thirty dollars and five minutes are all it takes to get you a visa in Cambodia.
 No unnecessary paperwork.
 No long queues.
 No difficult questions.
 Getting a visa in Cambodia is a cakewalk.

-As soon as you come out of the airport, there are prepaid taxis, tuk-tuks and mopeds waiting to take you to your destination.
+As soon as you come out of the airport, there are prepaid taxis, tuk-tuks, and mopeds waiting to take you to your destination.
 A tuk-tuk to the city centre costs 11$, a taxi 12$.
 I hired a taxi and unfortunately got stuck with it.
 The Lexus taxi was comfy but the driver was super clingy.
 He didn’t misbehave, he was just a narcissistic salesman.
 I did a mistake of asking him about the offbeat places around Siem Reap and he stationed himself at my hotel.
 I didn’t want to hire a taxi for my sightseeing because you don’t get to travel like a local but because he had waited for me for four hours (voluntarily.
 I didn’t ask him to) I felt compelled to hire him.
 Thankfully I hired him only for a day.
 One day trip that could have been done in 60-80 $, ended up over 150$.
 Getting bored with his self-obsessive talks was a bonus that I could have happily traded off.

 Tip: Don’t reveal your travel plans to your driver.
-Instead seek your hotel/hostel’s help
+Instead, seek your hotel/hostel’s help

 ARRIVING WITHOUT PRIOR BOOKING WILL NOT LEAVE YOU STRANDED